Leading and lagging current: Leading current

 Leading current can be formally defined as “an alternating current that reaches its maximum value up to 90 degrees ahead of the voltage that it produces.”
 This means that the current leads the voltage when $\beta$, the angle of the current sine wave with respect to an arbitrarily chosen reference is greater than $\delta$, the angle of the voltage sine wave with respect to the same reference.
 Therefore, current can quickly be identified as leading if the angle $\theta$ is negative.
 For example, if the voltage angle $\delta$ is zero, current will be leading if $\beta$ is positive.
 This is often the case because voltage is taken as the reference.

 In circuits with primarily capacitive loads, current leads the voltage.
 This is true because current must first flow to the two plates of the capacitor, where charge is stored.
 Only after charge accumulates at the plates of a capacitor is a voltage difference established.
 The behavior of the voltage is thus dependent on the behavior current and on how much charge accumulates.
-This is why the formal definition states that the current produces the voltage.
+This is why the formal definition states that the current produces the voltage.In other words when A.C voltage start increasing charge start to accumulate across capacitor plates i.e current start to flow.This increasing charge develop potential difference across capacitor that reduces current.
+On the other hand when A.C voltage is decreasing higher voltage of charged capacitor causes current to flow in opposite direction and capacitor is discharged and vice versa.